Spookyrumble/Workflow-CA/README.md

 This command installs all the necessary dependencies required for the project.

-## Usage
+## Usage - bash

 Here are some common commands and tasks you can execute to interact with the project:

-- To run the application locally:
+- To run the application locally: npm start
-- npm start

-- To compile SASS files into CSS:
-- npm run build
+- To compile SASS files into CSS: npm run build

-- To run Jest tests:
-- npm run test
+- To run Jest tests: npm run test

-- To run Cypress tests interactively:
-- npm run test-e2e
+- To run Cypress tests interactively: npm run test-e2e

-- To run Cypress tests in the command line:
-- npm run test-e2e-cli
+- To run Cypress tests in the command line: npm run test-e2e-cli

 ## Automated Testing on PR

 The tests are configured to run automatically on Pull Requests.
 This ensures that every change proposed goes through a rigorous testing process, catching issues early and maintaining code quality throughout the development cycle.

+The E2E tests checks that the login works as intended.
+User will not be able to login with wrong or unknown credentials and that a user can log out correctly and safely.

+The unit tests checks that the login function saves the users JWT token in storage and that it is removed when logging out.

 # Status Badges